ViniciusRubens/Cat-and-Dog-classification-TensorFlow/README.md

 ## Getting started

 To use this project, we need to do some library installations.
 Let's see below how to do this step:

+👉 To install the TensorFlow library, if we use the Windows Command Prompt we can run the command:

+`pip install tensorflow`

+👉 By default the Keras is a package already installed together with the TensorFlow installation.

 👉 To install the Numpy library, if we use the Windows Command Prompt we can run the command: